My Health and Ayurveda

 In addition, we may traumatize ourselves in responding to the body's cravings.

-Why does the body have cravings?
-Is it the devil?
 I have written that the body wants to heal – that it wants peak performance – that it wants to be full of vitality – that it wants pleasure.
 Why does it prompt us – drive us – to eat foods that we know are going to make us feel terrible?
 Ayurveda sees health as a balance of three basic 'physical' elements - taste (hence the food cravings) is the most effective way to create balance.
-These building blocks - Vata, Pitta, and Kapha - influence (force) our food choices; and also determine where we choose to live; the work we do; the spouse we 'choose'; even our choice of alcohol.
-The body – when out of balance – drives (controls) our life choices.
+These building blocks - Vata, Pitta, and Kapha - influence - force - our food choices; and also determine where we prefer to live; the work we do; the spouse we 'choose'; even our choice of alcohol.
+The body – when out of balance controls our life choices.
 In extreme cases this is terrifying to witness.
-Cravings need to be dealt with in a Life-supporting fashion.
-The doshas need to be brought into balance.

 Enter Ayurveda.